 Google tries to determine the original source of the duplicated content and display that one in the SERPs.
 How’s that done?

 Google’s algorithms will group the various duplicate content versions into a cluster and the “best” URL in the cluster is displayed.
 The selection of the “best” URL is made on various signals (such as links) from pages within that cluster to the one being shown.
 For that reason, Google does not recommend website owners to block access to duplicate content.
 If Google can’t crawl all the versions, they can’t consolidate all the signals.

-In most of the cases, Google will successfully identify the original source of the content and will filter all the duplicate versions in the search results.
-But in very rare occasions when Google ranks a duplicate version of the content instead of the original version, webmasters can notify Google and ask him to fix the mistake, by using the Scraper Report Tool.
+In most cases, Google will successfully identify the original source of the content and will filter all the duplicate versions in the search results.
+But on very rare occasions when Google ranks a duplicate version of the content instead of the original version, webmasters can notify Google and ask him to fix the mistake, by using the Scraper Report Tool.

 Will publishing duplicated content from another source hurt your website?